theupdateframework/taps/tapXX.md

 * _**5.2.6**.
 Repeat steps 5.2.1 to 5.2.5._

 * _**5.2.7**. **Check for a freeze attack**.
-The latest known time MUST be lower than the expiration timestamp in the trusted root metadata file (version N).
+The expiration timestamp in the trusted root metadata file MUST be higher than the fixed update start time.
   If the trusted root metadata file has expired, abort the update cycle, report the potential freeze attack.
 On the next update cycle, begin at step 5.0 and version N of the root metadata file._